Multi Family Real Estate Investing Tips

 Leverage is an incredibly powerful concept in multi family real estate investing.
 Here’s a real world example from an investor friend:

-Let’s say investor Patrick purchased a three-family home in Boston in 2012.
+Let’s say investor Patrick purchased a three-family home in Boston 10 years ago.

 Investor Patrick can continue leveraging his real estate assets to grow his portfolio over time, all while collecting substantial rent in the meantime!